Ideas for a Spring Day: 7 Awesome Activities

 - Take some binoculars on a clear night and look at the moon and the stars

 - Listen out for owls and other night time creatures

 - Watch out for badgers and hedgehogs

-- Take out some hot chocolate with you to make it a real exciting adventure
+- Take out some hot chocolate with you and watch the sunset

 3. POND LIFE

 Ponds are a hive of activity are and this is a prefect time of year to do some exploring.